Don't mind the gap – Break the existing boundaries of the system.

 What does this mean for you?

-My recommendation: Find the system switching point and don’t mind the gap.
+Find the system switching point and don’t mind the gap.
 Behind the yellow line you will find the clarity about what world you really really want to live in.
 This applies to the ordinary people, as well as to the heroes.
 This is the starting point for conscious decisions.
 Ordinary people can always choose to leave the existing one.
 Be it with the change of organization or stepping into self-employment.
 For the heroes, it is the exit scenario to a life with less stress and pressure.
-Already today there are so many indicators telling us that less and less people want to remain in a boss role or even don’t want to become a hero at all.
+Already today there are so many indicators telling us that a declining number of people wants to remain in a boss role or even don’t want to become a hero at all.
 But too few people realize that there is a serious alternative.

 The following applies to all of you: Don't mind the gap.
 The system change is only one step away – from the point of clarity.
 Now it's up to you what gray you want to spend the rest of your life in.

-ps: Please don't tell me to the BRITISH underground authorities.
-After all, I ask you to cross the yellow line ;-).
+PS: Please do not peach on me to the BRITISH underground authorities when I ask you to cross the yellow line ;-).